Skip links

 Do other safaris in Uganda or Rwanda?

-With a 15-year-old and above chimps’ trekking age restriction, this might be another way to include youngsters.
+With a 15-year-old and above chimp trekking age restriction, this might be another way to include youngsters.
 In Uganda, chimpanzee trekking takes place at Kibale National Park, Kaniyo Pabidi Forest in Murchison Falls National Park, Kyambura Gorge in Queen Elizabeth National Park, and others.
 Trekking with chimpanzees in Rwanda occurs at Nyungwe National Park.

 Uganda has amazing whitewater rafting.
-Since professors are here to guide you through the whole process, you have no experience needed.
+Since professionals are here to guide you through the whole process, you have no experience needed.
 You have to paddle over the tides and tightly fasten your safety gear.

-Gorilla trekking safaris in Uganda and Rwanda have pricing ranging from luxury, middle-class, and budget based on The uniform expense cutting across all safari types is the gorilla trekking permit.
+Gorilla trekking safaris in Uganda and Rwanda have pricing ranging from luxury, middle-class, and budget, based on the uniform expense cutting across all safari types is the gorilla trekking permit.
 Whereas Rwanda gorilla trekking licenses cost $1500 per person, Uganda’s gorilla trekking permit is $800 per person.

-When schedule Gorilla Trekking Safaris in Rwanda or Uganda
+When to schedule a Gorilla Trekking Safari in Rwanda or Uganda | Uganda gorilla trekking age

 While gorilla trekking safaris in Uganda and Rwanda are available all year, you must first get a gorilla trekking permit.